 - Ribollita (hearty potage with leftover bread, veggies, and cannellini beans) with Cecchi Chianti.

 - Red meat with Riserva di Famiglia (90% Sangiovese grapes with a hint of tobacco, spices, and flowers).

 - Agnello (lamb dish) with Vino Nobile di Montepulciano (it ages in oaks barrels and is ready to drink two years later)

 These are just illustrative dishes you can pair with Tuscany wines.
 Feel free to expand your culinary adventures while in Tuscany and play with the flavours and aromas of other local wines to see what will come up!

 The truth is that Tuscany is a paradisal Italian region for wine lovers.
-From the Etruscan coast and the Val di Merse to Mugello to Lunigiana, Maremma, and Chianti, Tuscany’s lush land feels like an Aladdin’s lamp filled with goodness – goodness that you can enjoy from the privacy of your elegant Tuscan farmhouse or villa while watching the sun sliding behind the horizon, or as part of a Tuscany wine tasting tour!
+From the Etruscan coast and the Val di Merse to Mugello to Lunigiana, Maremma, and Chianti, Tuscany’s lush land feels like an Aladdin’s lamp filled with goodness – goodness that you can enjoy from the privacy of your luxury Tuscany villa or farmhouse while watching the sun sliding behind the horizon, or as part of a Tuscany wine tasting tour!